• Skip to primary navigation

 Instructions

-• Wash and cut slices into the side of the pork chop with fat on the edge.
-This stops the pork chops from curling.
-Cut every 1 ½ to 2 inches along that edge.
-The cuts should be no more than ½ an inch deep.
-Next, cut a small pocket through the side of each pork chop.
+• At the start of prep, cut a small pocket through the side of each pork chop.
 Ideally, find a location where there is no thick fat to make your pocket.
 Cut into the pork chop as deep as possible without cutting through the opposite side.
 We try to stuff as much as possible inside the pork chop.
-Set aside.
-In a large skillet, over medium heat, pour oil and wait until it shimmers or until a drop of water flicked in it dances.
-Add pork chops and brown, between 2 and 3 minutes per side.
-Remove from skillet and set aside on a plate lined with paper towel.
+Then continue with seasoning and wrapping the pork chops.

 Tried this recipe?Let us know how it was!